Last Updated: May 23, 2018

 If you have expressly permitted us to do so, we may also use your personal information to send you (or have our business partners or marketing agencies send you on our behalf) marketing information or to contact you for marketing research.
 At a minimum, we will always give you the opportunity to "opt out" of receiving marketing materials you choose to unsubscribe from.

 If we would like to use your personal information for any purposes other than those described, we will obtain your prior consent.

 We may share your information with people and organizations MassChallenge trusts who need your information in order for MassChallenge to run its Programs or perform other services related to MassChallenge running its business and providing its services.

 We may share your personal information with Program participants and MassChallenge staff insofar as it is necessary to run the Programs and otherwise conduct the business of MassChallenge that we have described in this Notice.

 The first category of third party recipients is our MassChallenge Partners.
-We will disclose to our Partners when they participate in a specific Program the following categories of personal information concerning that Program:
+We will disclose to our Partners the following categories of personal information concerning that Program:

 - Startup team and team participant names and basic contact details